MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: MGSM-Pro: Creation Process

 \subsection{Dataset Construction}

 To efficiently generate a large quantity of problem instances that share the same underlying logical structure, we leverage the symbolic equations and restrictions defined during the template phase.
-This methodology enables systematic sampling of new numerical values that are guaranteed to be mathematically valid and distinct from those present in the original training data.
+This methodology enables the systematic sampling of new numerical values that are guaranteed to be mathematically valid and distinct from those present in the original training data.

 A limitation in previous datasets, such as MGSM and AfriMGSM, was the reliance on direct translations, where names were frequently phonetic transliterations of English origin.
 This approach compromised the problems' local fit and cultural meaning.
 To ensure deep cultural relevance across all languages in MGSM-Pro, we tasked native annotators with curating a comprehensive repository of entities specific to their locale.
-This includes categories such as cities, personal names, and common pet names, guaranteeing that the generated problems resonate well with native speakers and accurately represent the target language's culture.
+This includes categories such as cities, personal names, and common pet names, guaranteeing that the generated problems resonate well with native speakers and accurately represent the target language's culture, for example an annotator suggested using 'Zainabu' as a female name in the Swahili as opposed to 'Carla' which was found in the original Swahili MGSM dataset.